shawnohare/hugo-morphism/README.md

    author map (see above).
 If provided, the page will display the data in the `name` and `uri` keys.
 Otherwise, the site author map is used.

 - `hideDate` boolean: if true, do not display a page date.
 When `meta` is set to true, `hideDate` takes greater precedence.

-- `hideReadTime` boolean: if true, do not display the page's reading time estimate.
-When `meta` is set to true, `hideReadTime` takes greater precedence.

 - `nomath` boolean: if true, Math will not be rendered for the page.
 This can speed up some page loads.
 As the theme assumes a math-centric blog, math